altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *Rossin followed at her side.*
 "Aye, that was good - going to New York.
-And I’m pretty sure he’s not just going to erase you... he needs you for something... but I don’t know what"
+And I’m pretty sure he’s not just going to erase you...
+He needs you for something...
+But I don’t know what"
-*she opened the door. *
+*She opened the door. *
-~the sun was much too bright - or that restaurant was much too dark.~ ~she couldn’t tell.~
+~The sun was much too bright - or that restaurant was much too dark.~ ~She couldn’t tell.~
 }
 ## [errors](errors.md)